utah-cs4470-sp23/class/assembly.md

 so:

     ; Numerator RAX
-    mov  rdx, 0
+    cqo
     idiv r10

 This is a bit confusing.
 The left operand is expected in RAX.
-However, `idiv` considers its input RDX:RAX, a 128-bit number, so we zero out RDX.
+However, `idiv` considers its input RDX:RAX, a 128-bit number; the `cqo` instruction zeros out RDX (or makes it -1 if RAX is -1).
 Then, we divide by the denominator, R10; note that RAX is not mentioned.
 The result of the division is stored in RAX, while the modulus is stored in RDX, so in a modulus operation, you may need to:

     mov rax, rdx